 #12.
 Ethiopian Collard Greens by African Bites

-Ethiopian Collard Greens aka Ye’abasha Gomen- Braised collard greens and kale seasoned with aromatics.
+Ethiopian Collard Green aka Ye’abasha Gomen- Braised collard greens and kale seasoned with aromatics.
 Quick, easy, and tasty.

 This Ethiopian Braised Greens is a fairly easy dish to make both in terms of preparation and the time it takes to make it.
 Especially when you have all your pantry ingredients ready to go.
 What sets these greens apart from the rest are the spice mix and Ethiopian Spiced butter.
 It makes it more enticing and flavorful.